simussumil/Linux-Server-Configuration/README.md

 - create a virtual environment for flask application
 Setting up a virtual environment will keep the application and its dependencies isolated from the main system.
 - install pip `$ sudo apt-get install python-pip`
-- use pip to install virtualenv and Flask then activate virtual enviroment
+- use pip to install virtualenv and Flask then activate virtual environment
 ```
  $ sudo pip install virtualenv
  $ sudo virtualenv venv